SnowySailor/Checkout-Order-Total-Kata/README.md

 ### Create an order
 POST to `/createorder` to create a new order with a specified string id.
 Orders contain items that a customer wants to purchase.

+### Delete an order
+Perform a DELETE to `/deleteorder` to delete an existing order.
+This will terminate any data associated with this order.

 ### Get an order
 Perform a GET to `/getorder` to get an order's details.
 This returns the order with the list of items in it as well as the total cost (before and after application of specials so the client can display how much the customer saved).